iotauth/iotauth/examples/filesharing_examples/README.md

 1. Change directory to *$ROOT/examples*.

-2. Run the script *generateAll.sh*, by entering './generateAll.sh'.
+2. Run the script *generateAll.sh*, by entering './generateAll.sh -g configs/default_filesharing.graph'.

 3. You will be prompted to enter password for keystores of Auths.
 Enter you password to proceed.